-When moving to another country, there is a lot to do and it is easy to forget “little” things while you’re dealing with insurance, visa and apartment hunting.
+When moving to another country, there is a lot to do and it is easy to forget “little” things while you’re dealing with insurance (Public or Private), visa and apartment hunting.
 So here are 15 things that you should remember (list by no means exhaustive) for Global Relocation:

 - Inform yourself about the country you’re going to so you’ll know how to behave.
 Be prepared for questions such as “Why did you choose this country?”